notsag-dev/hacking-tools-for-web-developers/README.md

 ===============================================================
 ```

-The results show which paths were found and their corresponding HTTP status codes.
+The result shows which paths were found and their corresponding HTTP status codes.
+Note that this information complements the already quick path discovery performed by Nikto, getting some new paths this time.
+Note also that other lists can be used to bruteforce paths, do check out the SecLists repository and play around with other lists for web content discovery!

 ## Searchsploit
 https://github.com/offensive-security/exploitdb